 SPEAKING 12:55-1:25

 You are knee-deep in challenging life experiences that you wish could be re-written.
 How do you do anything differently when you haven't known marriage or parenting to look any other way?
 Learn how one woman has made it her life's mission to re-write her story.
-Continual fear of divorce as a child has lead to a marriage filled with deep, intentional love and a childhood spent journeying alongside a mom experiencing complex depression has led to striving to be an emotionally healthy and present mom in adulthood, with many bumps and learning points along the way.
+Continual fear of divorce as a child has led to a marriage filled with deep, intentional love and a childhood spent journeying alongside a mom experiencing complex depression has led to striving to be an emotionally healthy and present mom in adulthood, with many bumps and learning points along the way.

 SPEAKING 2:55-3:25; 3:35-4:05